7 Speech Analytics Mistakes That Can Cost You Big

 Jim Rembach: I think one of the things that’s also important, you and I had talked about before, is really understanding the difference between intent and emotion.
 Tell us a little bit about that.

-Roger Lee: Yeah that’s a great that’s a great call out.
+Roger Lee: Yeah, that’s a great call out.
 There’s a number of conversations or questions regarding sentiment right.
 So, they want to understand the caller’s intent or sentiment of the call.
 Or even how the agent responds.

 Roger Lee: Exactly.
-Even during the call there’s an opportunity.
-If the emotion is not where it needs to be there’s an opportunity for the agent along with a supervisor to try to save or change that emotion.
-So, at the beginning to call it could be negative but by the middle of the call you could you be neutral and hopefully by the end it could be very positive.
-There’s a great opportunity there to leverage the emotion peace accordingly.
+Even during the call, there’s an opportunity.
+If the emotion is not where it needs to be, there’s an opportunity for the agent along with a supervisor to try to save or change that emotion.
+So, at the beginning of the call, it could be negative, but by the middle of the call, you could be neutral, and hopefully, by the end, it could be very positive.
+There’s a great opportunity there to leverage the emotion piece accordingly.

-Jim Rembach: Roger thanks for sharing your knowledge and wisdom and helping us all make better decisions when it comes to avoid Speech Analytics mistakes.
+Jim Rembach: Roger, thanks for sharing your knowledge and wisdom and helping us all make better decisions when it comes to avoiding Speech Analytics mistakes.

 Roger Lee: Thank you very much for your time.